Ga-68 PET/CT SCAN

 On the day of your appointment

 - You are required to arrive at our centre 30 minutes earlier.
-Proceed to the registration counter for the registration and payment.
+Proceed to the registration counter for the registration.

 - Pass all your recent radiological films to the radiographer.